 Overspenders are often focused on the here and now, and may think less about how their spending can affect them in the longer term.

 A great way to resist the urge to overspend, is to create some savings goals.
 This might be having enough for a downpayment on your dream home, or building up an emergency fund for financial peace of mind.
 Or, maybe you’re looking to buy a car or renovate your kitchen in a couple of years.

 Whatever you’re saving for, you may want to set up an account precisely for that purpose–as your account grows, you can gain motivation.

 Consider putting the money earmarked for a short-term savings goal in a place where it can earn higher interest than a traditional bank account, but will allow you to access your money when you need it.
-Some good ideas include: an online savings account, money market account, or a cash management account.
+Some good ideas include an online savings account, money market account, or a checking and savings account.